-I,, as s a parent with OMNI International School/OMNI International School Academy, understand volunteering at a minimum of 24 volunteer hours per hou at the school is MANDATORY .
-I understand that other d that I must adhere to the policy of sehold.
-I understand that volunteering available to me in lieu of giving my time.
-Failure to complete these volunteer hours by the end of the being imposed.
-Parents may opt to pay this fee in lieu of vare available.
-I understand that my child's enrollment and/or continued evolunteering at least 24 hours on an annual basis.
-Breach omisconduct for which I may be held accountable and my classical ending to the contract of of this statement may be interpreted as The deadline to submit volunteer hours is April 15 th each y rear.
-Volunteer Printed Name Volunteer Signature Date OMNI International School/ Academy Representative Signature Date
+I, I understand that volunteering Failure to complete these volunteer hours by the end of the school being imposed.
+Parents may opt to pay this fee in lieu of voluntee are available.
+I understand that my child's enrollment and/or continued enrollment volunteering at least 24 hours on an annual basis.
+Breach of this semisconduct for which I may be held accountable and my child may statement may be interpreted as The deadline to submit volunteer hours is April 15 th each year.
+Volunteer Printed Name Date Volunteer Signature Date OMNI International School/ Academy Representative Signature Date